poliu2s/design/README.md

 Designs
 =======

-Experiments and lessons learned in HTML5, CSS3, and SASS
+Experiments and lessons learned in front-end web technologies such as HTML5, CSS3, and SASS.